ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 # Introduction to Creating a Job

 This page guides you through developing a Job using Open Job Description.
-We'll explain elements of the Job Template bit by bit as we walk through creating a Job that renders an animation with Blender and then encodes those frames into a video for viewing.
-We'll also introduce you to some of the tooling that is available to help you rapidly develop a Job locally on your workstation.
+Going through this guide will introduce you to the [Open Job Description CLI](https://pypi.org/project/openjd-cli/) to develop and test jobs without needing to submit them to a compute cluster, and how to configure the [Visual Studio Code](https://code.visualstudio.com/) editor to help you write Open Job Description templates.
+You will also go through a gradual introduction to constructing Job Templates to define your Jobs that shows you how to:

+1. Embed scripts into your Job definition;
+2. Parameterize a Job Template with Job Parameters;
+3. Make use of path mapping rules available to your job;
+4. Parallelize your workload by defining the parameter space for the Steps in your Job, including how to make use of range expressions, and how to chunk your workload to increase the amount of work done in each Task in your Job; and
+5. How to define host requirements in the Steps of your Job to constrain which hosts are allowed to run the workload.

 If you have not already read through [How Jobs Are Constructed](How-Jobs-Are-Constructed) and [How Jobs Are Run](How-Jobs-Are-Run) then we recommend starting with those first.
 Those pages provide context that will help you